mjwbenton/billio/README.md

 The second is a readonly API.
 This can be used by any downstream system that wants access to the data.
 This is unauthenticated for convenience (in this instance I consider what I'm reading and playing to be public data).
 At the moment I am schema stitching this API into the main GraphQL API I use to power my [personal website](https://lonesome.mattb.tech/).

 The third is a test API.
 This supports both reading and writing, and for convenience is unauthenticated.
-It writes to a separate DynamoDB table that I use in development.
+It writes to a separate database that I use in development.

 ### Hardcodings